icebert04/icebert04.github.io/_posts/2019-2-23-my-inaanak-lists.md

 My Godchildren are the ones that remind me and make me remember.
 It's an embarrassing feeling.

-That is why today, I got some of their names on Facebook and checked each one them on how they are doing.
+That is why today, I got some of their names on Facebook and checked each one of them on how they are doing.
 Some of them are now working & earning and have a family of their own.
 Back in the day, I made sure that I give Spider-Man action toys for the boys.
 And Barbie dolls for the girls.
 Time flies so fast that I realized that I am getting old when some of these kids are now as big and tall as me.